netuno-org/doc/docs/academy/website/create.md

 In the root of your Netuno application, run:

-`npm create vite`
+`pnpm create vite`

 When asked: `Ok to proceed? (y)`

 Type `y` and press the [ENTER] key.

-Next, with the question: `?
-Project name: ›`
+Next, with the question: `Project name: ›`

 Type `website` and press the [ENTER] key.

-Next, comes the question: `?
-Select a framework:`
+Next, comes the question: `Select a framework:`

 Use the arrow keys on your keyboard, and press the down key until you select the `React` option and press the [ENTER] key.

-To finish, the following question: `?
-Select a variant:`
+To finish, the following question: `Select a variant:`

 Use the arrow keys on your keyboard, and press the down key until you select the `JavaScript` option and press the [ENTER] key.